dsteinberg/libcluster/README.txt

  - I have included the script SS2GMM.m to turn the Sufficient Statistics structs (SS) into Gaussian mixture model structs.

- - If you get an error saying the Eigen libraries can't be found, then you can change the path to Eigen in MakeFile.m.

  - Either the build will warn you, or running the .m files will fail if your compiler is not compatible with Matlab.
 To fix this with Ubuntu 10.10 and